Jayd-1234/GSoC_vectorized_proof_of_concepts/report.md

 ### Sequential Implementation

-`Product()` creates the cartesian product of two arrays, by combining them element-wise, grouping every element in first array ( say `arr1`) with every other element in second array ( say `arr2`) .
+`Argproduct()` creates the cartesian argproduct of two arrays, by combining them element-wise, grouping every element in first array ( say `arr1`) with every other element in second array ( say `arr2`) .
 To emulate this grouping, the function return two arrays, `first` and `second`, which contains the indices for the elements from `arr1` that get paired with elements in `arr2`.

 To explain how `first` and `second` dictate how the grouping work, let's consider the simpler case first, where there is a single __event__.
 Consider the simple arrays: